mieky/righteous-js/README.md

 }
 ```

-Where `lintTargets` is a space-separated list of files you want to have linted.
+Where `lintTargets` is a space-separated list of files you want to have linted (optional, defaults to `*.js`)

+After this, you can run `npm run lint` to check your project.

 ## Changelog